hakhakobian/regallery/readme.txt

 * **Carousel view:** Show multiple images in a horizontal scroll, perfect for displaying related photos in a compact space.
 * **Cards view:** Each item is placed in a distinct card, making it easy for users to scan through various media at a glance.
 * **Blog view:** Display your images in a vertically stacked layout similar to blog posts, often including captions or descriptions.
+* **Coverflow view:** Showcase your images in an interactive, horizontal flow with a centered focus image and angled side previews, creating a sleek 3D browsing experience.

 All views are fully responsive and mobile-optimized.
 Besides these layouts, Re Gallery offers features like Live Demo, AI-generated image captions, WooCommerce photo gallery integration, pre-designed gallery templates, and customizable gallery styles to help you create professional and engaging photo galleries in WordPress.